saguileran/arkanjo/arkanjo/README.md

 From now on, we will use the term commands instead of functionalities.

+The tool current should cover the C programming language.
+The tool also supports Java with limitations.

 ## Similarity

 The tool current uses the concept of similarity.
 The user can pass a similarity threshold